 ## contrast estimate SE df t.ratio p.value ## treatment0 - treatment1 477 1397 18 0.342 0.7366 ## ## Degrees-of-freedom method: kenward-roger

 Suppose then we wanted to identify the relationship between favAnimal (which is at the individual level) and the treatment while accounting for the site nesting.
 The following method will work provided we do not want to include block or any other non-site level predictors into our model.
-If you do want to include these variables, skip ahead to the section title “Linear mixed-effects model with other predictors”.
+The next section, titled “Linear mixed-effects model with other predictors”, will discuss how to conduct this analysis with additional variables.

 Calculating this for the categorical response actually separates the calculation of the p-value and the contrast estimate.
 First to calculate the p-value, we need to ensure that treatment is a true 0,1 dummy because we will be using it as a quantitative response variable.